babylonlabs-io/wallet-connector/docs/wallet-integration.md

 ## Wallet Integration

-This guide explains how to integrate wallets with the Babylon staking dApp.
+This guide explains how to integrate wallets with the Babylon staking app.
 The dApp supports both Bitcoin and Babylon wallets through two integration paths:

 ### 1. Integration Through Tomo Connect SDK Lite (Recommended)

-The recommended way to integrate your wallet with Babylon staking dApp is through
-[Tomo Connect SDK Lite](https://docs.tomo.inc/tomo-sdk/tomo-connect-sdk-lite).
+The recommended way to integrate your wallet with Babylon staking app is through [Tomo Connect SDK Lite](https://docs.tomo.inc/tomo-sdk/tomo-connect-sdk-lite).
 This provides: